Al-Ghubra

 Al Ghubra (also Al-Ghubrah or Ghubrah; Arabic: الغبرة) is a suburb of Muscat, the capital city of the Sultanate of Oman.
 It is a developing town with a number of malls, hospitals, schools, hotels, and many local businesses.
-There is a sizeable number of expatriates among the locals.
+There are many expatriates among the locals.
 The beach is a long expanse of sand dunes.
 There are many schools here which are owned by different communities.
 The town is well planned and known for its lake park designed especially with a walk-path and children's playground.
 Al-Ghubra is Oman's most popular shopping destination, with Muscat Grand Mall Oman Avenue Mall and Panorama Mall being two of the options.
-Also in this area, a lot of hotels, restaurants, and coffee shops are available.
-Many cuisines like Indian, Chinese, Italian, Arabic, Continental, & Latin are available here.
+Also in this area, there are many hotels, restaurants, and coffee shops.
+Indian, Pakistani, Chinese, Italian, Arabic, Continental, and Latin cuisines are available here.